Photonsters/anycubic-photon-docs/FAQ.md

 ## VAT & FEP SETUP
 When you receive your new Photon, it will come with an aluminium vat frame with a FEP film already installed.
 Check that the film is tight by lightly tapping with your finger.
-If it is tight enough it should sound just like a snare drum.
+If it is tensioned enough it should sound just like a snare drum.
 Sometimes the screws are loosened at the factory to prevent shipping damage to the FEP.
 If it is loose, simply tighten the screws till it sounds like a snare drum.
 - [Official Anycubic instructions - Youtube](https://youtu.be/Sdxf9mf7-ns)

+### How tight exactly should the FEP be tensioned?
+If it sounds like a snare drum when you lightly tap with a finger, it should be good enough.
+To be precise, you can use any audio analyser to check, factory tensioned FEP film (about 127 to 150 microns thick) is around 350Hz, but anything between 250Hz to 375Hz is fine.
+Do not over tension as it might tear.

 ### Should I coat my FEP film?
 Not advisable, FEP aka Teflon is already one of the most slippery materials known to science.
 Coating your FEP film with a hydrophobic substance like Rain-X may in fact cause bad quality prints.